12/20/2024

 Chairman and Chief Executive Officer

-add that in the peer group, there's some really good companies in the peer group, larger, much larger than us, that are down 20% plus.
+So let me add that in the peer group, you know, there's some really good companies in the peer group, larger, much larger than us that are down 20% plus.
 And I have a list of those.
-I'm not gonna go through them now.
-And I don't wanna say misery loves company because we don't like that.
+I'm not going to go through them now.
+And I don't want to say misery loves company because we don't like that.
 But these are blue chip staffing companies.
 And they're taking aggressive actions as well on their SG&A to restore profitability at the levels that they're used to.
 So we look at those hard.
 We also look at the international firms to see if the US segment's taking a hit.
 That seems to be the trend on the large firms that are global as well.
-So typically, IT has been immune from downturns in the staffing industry.
-This year, you saw a lot of IT layoffs at Cisco and Facebook and Google and Amazon and some others, plus corporate America as well.
-So that's just something that's pretty new actually to the industry.
-And that's on the wane and the recovery, on project work and so forth, starting to move forward.
+So typically, IT has been immune from downturns, uh, in the staffing industry.
+Uh, this year, uh, you saw a lot of it layoffs at Cisco and Facebook and Google and Amazon and some others plus corporate America as well.
+So, uh, that's just something that's, that's pretty new actually to the industry.
+And, um, that will, that's on the Wayne and the recovery, um, on project work and so forth is starting to move forward.
 We're starting to see that.
 So we're very optimistic, but not complacent.
 I think that's very important.
 Complacency breeds mediocrity, and that's not something that's in our vocabulary or plans.
 We need to move forward and deliver the results that you should expect and want.
 So I think we're all geared up for that.
-I think the activity on the M&A and capital allocation front will benefit us greatly, both existing operations and to enter new markets, possibly new verticals too.
-Those are the things that we're doing.
-And I think you'll be pleased, hopefully in our next call that we've made great progress here.
-So, Kevin, do you see any other questions that we need to address?
+I think the activity on the M&A and capital allocation front will benefit us greatly, both existing operations and to enter new markets, possibly new verticals, too.
+Those are the things that we're doing, and I think you'll be pleased, hopefully, in our next call that we've made great progress here.
+Kevin, do you see any other questions that we need to address?

 speaker